diskuv/dk/docs/posts/2025-10-24-overview-ci-attestations.md

 Also, if you work for / have influence with the following CI providers, please nudge them with:

 - GitHub: Please do not require `GITHUB_TOKEN` authentication to download attestations (Figure 2.
 Step 2).
-Use rate-limiting on a public REST API, etc. Signing into the GitHub CLI with a GITHUB_TOKEN is a major usability blocker for automated verification.
+Use rate-limiting on a public REST API, etc. Signing into the GitHub CLI with a GITHUB_TOKEN is a major usability blocker for automated verification. <https://github.com/cli/cli/issues/12030> (thumbs up to help get it prioritized)
-- GitHub: Please make it so that attestations can be generated when the git tags are immutable. <https://github.com/actions/attest-build-provenance/issues/734>.
+- GitHub: Please make it so that attestations can be generated when the git tags are immutable. <https://github.com/actions/attest-build-provenance/issues/734> (thumbs up to help get it prioritized)
 - GitLab: Please close the epics for SLSA Level 2.

 ## Technical References